Love Theme from St. Elmo's Fire

 "Love Theme from St. Elmo's Fire" is the theme from the 1985 film St. Elmo's Fire by David Foster.
-It was performed in two versions: one as an instrumental by Foster (released as a single) and another with lyrics added and performed as a duet by Amy Holland and Donny Gerrard, subtitled "For Just a Moment".
+It was performed in two versions: one as an instrumental by Foster (released as a single) and another with lyrics added by Cynthia Weil and performed as a duet by Amy Holland and Donny Gerrard, subtitled "For Just a Moment".

 Release

-Released as a single in the United States, the instrumental version of the theme reached No. 15 on the Billboard Hot 100 and No. 3 on the Adult Contemporary chart.
+Released as a single in the United States, the instrumental version of the theme reached No. 15 on the Billboard Hot 100, and No. 3 on the Adult Contemporary chart.
 It eventually saw regular airplay on Smooth Jazz radio stations as well.